 After some slow going in Upper Courthouse, we crossed under the bridge and found the trail down Lower Courthouse Wash.
 A clear trail and a stream flowing the entire way, but always the path took us to a spot for a dry crossing.
 We rambled under alcoves, lounged by a series of little waterfalls, and admired the rock.
 There is going to be a lot of rock admiring for the next 800-some miles.

 Soon enough, we could hear the roar of cars on US 191 and one canyon bend later we were out of the park.
 Such transition!

-But a brief stay in town was necessary.
+But a brief stay in town was necessary to get organized for a 12-day section.
 Gabriel booked a reservation for the motel where we’d kept our resupply boxes.
-He sure is good at finding a comfy camp site.
+(He sure is good at finding a comfy camp site, that Gabriel!)
 Then it was time to hoof it into Moab for one last night of urban amenities: laundry, kale, kombucha, espresso, a new shirt, a few minor gear tweaks, fresh veggies, and more kombucha.

 We crossed the Colorado River for the first time via a lovely bike and pedestrian bridge.
 Then followed a path the last two miles into town.

-GPS: used once; people: 8 on trail, including two NPS staff evaluating sites for backcountry camping, many on the way into town; roads: YES!
-Hwy 191
+GPS: used once; people: 8 on trail, including two NPS staff evaluating sites for backcountry camping, many on the way into town; roads: YES! sidewalk along Hwy 191.